Florida public assistance.

 The Department of Children and Families, ACCESS Florida Program has several programs that can help lower income and struggling Florida families make it through a difficult period.
 They include Food Assistance, Temporary Cash Assistance, Medicaid and Refugee Assistance.
 Learn more about these services, and more, below.
+Find your state and/or county below as well as how to apply for public aid.

 Florida Food Assistance Program – Low income individuals can get assistance with buying healthy food.
 The amount of public and cash assistance provided to pay for your groceries and food will depend on your total household income as well as the number of people in your family.
 Your income and basic living expenses will be factored into the amount of free groceries and food that is offered.